 While helpful, no monetary award can make up for what is lost when a child is injured by medical malpractice or negligence.
-To learn more about your legal rights as a patient, and that of your child, contact the skilled attorneys at Brown & Brothers today.
+To learn more about your legal rights as a patient, and that of your child, contact the skilled attorneys at Birth Injury Guide today.

 Brain Damage Case Information

 While planning to give birth in 2011, the Tinley Park mother chose Palos Community Hospital based on advertisements for its on-site neonatologist and facilities.
 The 38-year-old mother was concerned about her age and “high-risk” status, and chose a hospital with adequate facilities to monitor and manage her pregnancy and delivery.

 During delivery, however, things went horribly wrong.
 At one point, a nurse noticed a pool of blood collected on the mother’s bed, at which point the fetal heart rate also was no longer measurable.
 The baby was delivered via Cesarean section (c-section).
 During labor and delivery, the hospital tried numerous times to reach the mother’s doctor, but were unsuccessful.
 An associate was then called in to oversee care for the mother and child.
 It was not until later that her doctor was reached and returned to the hospital.